QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

   price precision for one broker at the cost of a second diff branch every plugin has to reason about.
 If it is ever wanted, it comes back as one additive nullable field without breaking anyone — the same goes for a `GetOrderExecutions` API on `IBrokerage`.
+- **Arm the replacement watch from the `OrderIdChanged` event instead of `WatchReplacement`.** The plugin already raises `OnOrderIdChangedEvent` when a replace re-keys a Lean order, so the service could subscribe to it instead of offering a method.
+Rejected three times over.
+The event does not mean "replace": Lean core raises it on a plain place — the cross-zero flow assigns the second part's id through it (`Brokerages/Brokerage.cs:842`) — and Binance assigns every initial id with it, so the service would report an update submit for a placement.
+The event does not carry the previous id, and the service cannot recover it: the transaction handler subscribes first and swaps `order.BrokerId` before a later subscriber runs (`Engine/TransactionHandlers/BrokerageTransactionHandler.cs:1497`), so the old registry entries could not be dropped.
+And a stream-alive plugin raises the event while reporting `UpdateSubmitted` itself, so an event-armed service would report it a second time.
+The reuse that works is locality, not wiring: the plugin calls `WatchReplacement` on the same line where it builds the id-changed event, with the old and new id it already holds.
 - **Leave it in the plugins.** It is already written three times, and the fourth copy would be IB's.

 ## Risks